It’s the Queen of the Greens and yet most people aren’t eating it.

 For mass produced farming this means spraying insecticides or otherwise their crop is so damaged, no one would buy it.

 Brassicas are not a fruiting vegetable so don’t need bees or other insects to pollinate them so you can leave the netting on the whole time they are growing.
-If you’d like to know how to build the frames, watch episode 3 of our Free Veggie Classes.

 If you have Kale that is already infested with caterpillars, use organic spray Dipel to get rid of them before adding a veggie net otherwise you will still have caterpillars inside the net.